sparkapi/spark_api/README.md

 #### API Authentication (Default)
 Usually supplied for a single user, this authentication mode is the simplest, and is setup as the default.
 The example usage above demonstrates how to get started using this authentication mode.

-#### OAuth2 Authentication
+#### OAuth2 Authorization (Preferred)
-Authentication mode the separates application and user authentication.
-This mode requires further setup which is described in _lib/spark_api/authentication/oauth2.rb_
+Authorization mode the separates application and user authentication.
+This mode requires the end user to be redirected to Spark Platform's auth endpoint.
+See "script/oauth2_example.rb" for an example.

+Read more about Spark Platform's OAuth 2 flow <a href="http://sparkplatform.com/docs/authentication/oauth2_authentication">here</a>.

 Error Codes
 ---------------------